EventVL: Understand Event Streams via Multimodal Large Language Model: Experiments

+In following experiments, we only consider the event data as input for accurately evaluating the model’s event-based understanding ability.

-\textbf{Zero-shot Evaluation.} To evaluate the event-based understanding performance of our proposed framework, we conduct comparisons with the selected SOTA MLLM baselines, including image-based \cite{Qwen2-vl, Deepseek-vl,llava} and video-based MLLMs \cite{Video-llava, damonlpsg2024videollama2}.
-As shown in Table \ref{tab:zsdg}, we can conclude that the video-based MLLMs can generate more high-quality descriptions for event data, which is determined by the stream properties of event data.
-Finally, experiment results demonstrate the effectiveness of EventVL to describe the event data.
-Our proposed EventVL significantly achieves 2.603 and 0.573 CIDEr in HARDVS and N-ImageNet respectively, outperforming existing works by a large margin, showing our advantages in event understanding ability.
-Furthermore, our model parameters are only 2.3B, proving its effectiveness, which is easy to deploy on the edge device.
+\textbf{Zero-shot Captioning.} As shown in Table~\ref{tab:zsdg}, we can conclude that video-based MLLMs generate higher-quality descriptions for event data, primarily due to the temporal properties of event data.
+Additionally, the performance of \textsc{InternVL-E} highlights the significant modal information gap between event flows and conventional images, motivating further research on adapting existing MLLMs to event data.
+In Table~\ref{tab:zsdg}, our proposed \textsc{EventVL} achieves 2.619 and 0.599 CIDEr for \textsc{HARDVS} and N-Caltech, respectively, significantly outperforming existing methods.
+This demonstrates our model’s superior event understanding ability.
+With only2.3B parameters, our model proves highly effective and easily deployable on edge devices.

-\textbf{Few-shot Evaluation.} We also explore the impact of the training data scale on our event-based understanding performance.
-As shown in Table \ref{tab:fewshot}, the performance is closely related to the size of the dataset, which basically conforms to the principle of Scaling Law \cite{scalinglaw}.
-When $n=5$, the model learns more class invariant knowledge, which is beneficial for making more comprehensive perceptions.
-We also conclude that in a little data ($n \leq 10$), our model can get a significant promotion in event analysis, which verifies our design superiority.
-However, the improvement of event-based understanding ability is gradually slowing down when $n \geq 20$, because event-based knowledge learning has approached its limits in the limited parameters.
+\textbf{Question Answering.} We also conduct the detailed QA experiments to evaluate the event-based analysis and understanding ability as shown in Table~\ref{tab:vqa}.
+For \textsc{\textsc{N-ImageNet}}, \textsc{EventVL} achieves a VQA score of 4.13, outperforming \textsc{InternVL-E} (3.34) and significantly surpassing Video-LLaVA (2.87).
+This indicates that \textsc{EventVL} effectively captures and understands event information in \textsc{\textsc{N-ImageNet}}, despite having far fewer parameters than Video-LLaVA.
+Moreover, the superior performance on \textsc{HARDVS} demonstrates the robustness of \textsc{EventVL} in handling more complex and dynamic event question-answering scenarios compared to other methods.